 How ready are your students for their exams?
 This session introduces you to two new English proficiency products that are accessible to candidates 24/7.
 With featured content from our Pearson English Warmup mobile app and a newly-launched online Readiness Test - you will see how you can help students increase their confidence.

 The Readiness Test features a red, amber, green light scheme to alert you and your students if they are ready to test.
 Remediation suggestions are provided as part of their results.
 Join us to learn more about how you and your students can know just how ready they are for their General English Proficiency exam.

-We will look at the role of the teacher, the impact of questioning techniques and other skills and instructional strategies that will help you carry out STEAM experiences in your language classroom successfully.
-Self-reflection and sample STEAM projects will be used to highlight these ideas and, hopefully, build your own confidence!
+We look at the role of the teacher, the impact of questioning techniques and other skills and instructional strategies that will help you carry out STEAM experiences in your language classroom successfully.
+Self-reflection and sample STEAM projects are used to highlight these ideas and, hopefully, build your own confidence!

-In this session we'll provide an overview of the General English course Roadmap and how it is suited for online classes.
-We'll start by briefly summarising the research that influenced the design of the course, before looking at the twin track approach to teaching speaking and the other skills, and how to teach those online.
-We'll also show how it provides a great degree of flexibility to help you navigate the different needs of your learners and teaching environment.
+In this session we provide an overview of the General English course Roadmap and how it is suited for online classes.
+We start by briefly summarising the research that influenced the design of the course, before looking at the twin track approach to teaching speaking and the other skills, and how to teach those online.
+We also show how it provides a great degree of flexibility to help you navigate the different needs of your learners and teaching environment.

 More than 30,000 teachers from over 60 countries engaged with our experts across six themes and 45 fascinating and diverse talks in autumn 2020.